stugr/electricity-usage/README.md

 ## powercor_selenium.py

-Download `chromedriver.exe` from https://sites.google.com/a/chromium.org/chromedriver/downloads and put it in the same dir as code
+Download `chromedriver.exe` from https://sites.google.com/a/chromium.org/chromedriver/downloads and put it on `%path%`

 Rename `sample.env` to `.env` and populate `POWERCOR_` values